Clapham Junction rail crash: Collisions

+Casualties

 As a result of the collisions, 35 people died, and 69 were seriously injured.
 Another 415 sustained minor injuries.
+Twenty-two of the people killed were from Dorset and the New Forest, including the train driver John Rolls, who was from Bournemouth.

 Emergency response

 The driver of the Basingstoke train was off his train and standing by the line-side telephone when his train was pushed forward several feet by the collision.
 He picked up the receiver and spoke to the signalman, informing him of the collision and asking him to call the emergency services.
 The signalman immediately switched all the signals he could to 'danger', and signalled to the adjacent signal boxes he had an obstruction on the line.
 He had no control over automatic signals, however, and was not able to stop the fourth train.
 He then called the Clapham Junction station manager and asked him to call the emergency services.
-The accident had tripped the high-voltage feed to the traction current.
-The operator in the nearby Raynes Park electrical control room suspected there had been a derailment and re-configured the supply so that the nearby Wimbledon line trains could still run.
+The crash had tripped the high-voltage feed to the traction current.
+The operator in the nearby Raynes Park electrical control room suspected there had been a derailment and re-configured the supply so that the nearby Windsor line trains could still run.

 Pupils and teachers from the adjacent Emanuel School, who were first on the scene of the disaster, were later commended for their service by Prime Minister Margaret Thatcher.

 Rescue was hampered because the railway was in a cutting, with a metal fence at the top and a wall at the bottom of a wooded slope.
 The last casualty was taken to hospital at 13:04 and the last body was removed at 15:45.